p-wegner/usermanagement/prd/multitenancy-keycloak.md

 - Group and role management APIs must enforce all scoping and isolation rules.
 - **Hierarchical subadmin APIs**: Implement endpoints that allow subadmins to manage their subtree, including user, group, and permission management.
 - **Per-group permission APIs**: Implement endpoints for querying and updating permissions for any group, with proper authorization checks.
+- **Scoped API responses**: All API endpoints must filter responses based on the caller's scope.
+Customer admins should only receive data for their respective client roles, users, and groups.
 - UI must use the backend API to determine what to display/manage for the current user.
 - **Performance considerations**: Implement caching for frequently accessed group hierarchies and role assignments.